©ISTOCKPHOTO.COM / KALI9

 Morristown

 Riders of all skill levels spend the day either in the ring or in the barn at this equestrian camp.
 Beginners learn the basics of riding and horse management, while advanced riders work on their jumping and canters.
-There’s also a weekly field trip to various shows and clinics.

 OVERNIGHT CAMPS